Jakhongir0103/datastory/index.md

 So, here's the takeaway: discussing leaks and rumors before a product release can be a great way to build up excitement leading to the launch.
 It seems like it has a positive effect on the channel's growth.
 What's even more crucial is to keep making videos about the product for a couple of months after it's released.
 This is because while a small niche might be eager for details before the launch, the broader audience usually becomes interested in the product only after it hits the market.

-# Putting it al together
+# Putting it all together

 Summing up our comprehensive analysis of YouTube tech channels, here are the key findings: